 - (d) Wait for and enable the site to be inspected by the relevant authority or agency: - (i) If the discovery is human remains or kōiwi the New Zealand Police are required to investigate the human remains to determine whether they are those of a missing person or are a crime scene.

-The remainder of this process will not apply until the New Zealand Police confirm that they have no further interest in the discovery; or - (ii) If the discovery is of sensitive material, other than evidence of contaminants, a site inspection for the purpose of initial assessment and response will be arranged by the Council in consultation with Heritage New Zealand Pouhere Taonga and appropriate Mana Whenua representatives, or - (iii) if the discovery is evidence of contaminants, a suitably qualified and experienced person is required to complete an initial assessment and provide information to the Council on the assessment and response. - (e) Following site inspection and consultation with all relevant parties (including the owner and consent holder), the Council will determine the area within which work must cease, and any changes to controls on discharges of contaminants, until the requirements of step E26.6.5.1(3)(f) are met.
+- The remainder of this process will not apply until the New Zealand Police confirm that they have no further interest in the discovery; or - (ii) If the discovery is of any other sensitive material, a site inspection for the purpose of initial assessment and response will be arranged by the Council in consultation with Heritage New Zealand Pouhere Taonga and appropriate Mana Whenua representatives. - (e) Following site inspection and consultation with all relevant parties (including the owner and consent holder), the Council will determine the area within which work must cease until the requirements of step E26.6.5.1(3)(f) are met.